JKevinXu/github-blog/daily-reading.md

                 this.github = null;
             }
         } else {
-            console.log('📱 No GitHub token found, using local storage');
+            console.log('📱 No GitHub client available, using local storage');
             this.updateStorageStatus('📱 Local Storage', 'Not synced');
         }